davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

-DONE: ** I think that the equation formatting in the first section is flawed.
-Seems like a hack.
-We want the equal signs to line up vertically, for example.
-Learn about the multiple equation environment in LaTeX and fix it.

-* Things to fix in CDS.Rnw.
-(I am also making lots of comments in the text of CDS.Rnw with directions.)
-** Read and completely understand the current version three times.
-** There is too much cruft, too many LaTeX packages and so on.
+* There is too much cruft, too many LaTeX packages and so on.
 Delete everything (e.g., \usepackage{Sweave}) that is not being used.

-** Format it to meet the requirements of submission for the Journal of Statistical Software.
+* Format it to meet the requirements of submission for the Journal of Statistical Software.
 This is hard an may require a lot of fiddling.
 But don't start this until you have deleted all the cruft above since you want the cleanest possible starting place.

-** Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoint slides.
+* Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoint slides.
 This may require the replacement of lots of those images with JPM images, but the JPM images all seem better to me.

-** The current quotations of variable symbols is wrong.
+* The current quotations of variable symbols is wrong.
 It should not be: so the risk-neutral value of "P" (1\%) and the parties' But instead so the risk-neutral value of $P$ (1\%) and the parties' That is, we put every mathematical variable in its down math environment.
 I am pretty sure that this is standard, but, if you disaggree, speak up.
+* The Bloomberg/Markit section needs a complete rewrite.
+Who wants to tackle that?
+We should have a phone conversation.

 * valueDate is incorrect.
 See add.dates() for details, but this could be the reason for (some of) the small discrepancies we have seen.
 Problem arises when there is a holiday on T + 3.